-To: Ocoee Middle School (Bradley County)
+To: Ocoee Middle School Ocoee Street at 23rd Street, Cleveland, TN 37311 (Bradley County)

 Take the most direct route from your location to South Lee Highway or Harrison Pike into Cleveland to Keith Street.
 Go north on Keith Street to 25th Street; turn right on 25th Street and go to Ocoee Street; turn right on Ocoee Street and go to the shelter at Ocoee and 23rd streets.